Part IV · The Civilizational Scale · How should civilizations evolve?

 Parts I through III moved from the scale of reality, through the personal, to the social.
 Part IV turns to civilizational scale: the longest arc of human becoming.
 At this scale, the question is no longer how an individual or a community becomes lucid, but what forces shape whether civilizations as a whole tend toward clarity or obscuration.

 This chapter opens Part IV with the force that most defines civilizational trajectory in our moment: the rise of artificial intelligence.
 The deepest confusion of the AI age is not technical but conceptual: we conflate “intelligence” with “wisdom.”
 At civilizational scale, this confusion is more dangerous than any particular technology.
-AI possesses formidable intelligence, but wisdom requires more: the experience of finitude, the tolerance of uncertainty, the reverence for the ineffable.
+AI can display formidable pattern-processing capacity, but wisdom requires more: the experience of finitude, the tolerance of uncertainty, the reverence for the ineffable.
 This chapter distinguishes the two, then asks: in an age when attention is captured, creativity outsourced, education redefined, and power concentrated, what does lucidity mean?
-Chapters §XIV and §XV extend the analysis to the full arc of civilizational lucidity and to the cosmos beyond; but the question of intelligence versus wisdom must come first, because it determines which civilizational trajectory becomes possible.
+Chapters §XV and §XVI extend the analysis to the full arc of civilizational lucidity and to the cosmos beyond; but the question of intelligence versus wisdom must come first, because it determines which civilizational trajectory becomes possible.

 Our age calls itself the “Age of Intelligence.”
 This naming itself deserves scrutiny.

 Scholium: When we call a system “intelligent,”1 we typically mean: speed of pattern recognition, efficiency of goal optimization, breadth of information processing, capacity to find solutions under constraints.
-These capabilities are real, measurable, and externalizable: they can be encoded into silicon-based systems, and silicon-based systems have already surpassed carbon-based systems on nearly every quantifiable dimension.
+These capabilities are real, measurable, and externalizable: they can be encoded into artificial systems, and such systems have already surpassed human beings on many quantifiable tasks.

 But “wisdom” points to something entirely different.